liyong3forever/liyong3forever.github.com/source/_posts/2015-06-02-personal-resume.markdown

 "National Encouragement Scholarship" was received, 2010
 “Merit Student” award was received (15%), 2012, 2014
 “Excellent Student Leader” award was received (2%), 2012
+ "The First-Class Scholarship" of PanDeng prize (6/500+), 2015
  "Second Place" in the [ImageCLEF Annotation Task](http://imageclef.org/2015/annotation) to annotate and localize 500,000 web images with 251 concepts, Team Leader, 2015